Wagering and Betting Tax

 Register

-If the total net wagering and betting revenue of all the members in the group exceeds the tax-free threshold for the financial year, each of the entities is jointly and severally liable to pay tax.
+If the total net wagering and betting revenue of all the members in the group exceeds the tax-free threshold for the financial year, each of the entities is jointly and severally liable to pay the tax.

 Members of a group must nominate a member to be the Designated Group Entity.
 The Designated Group Entity needs to register with us before the end of the month in which the group becomes liable to pay the tax.